BradyBrenot/huestacean/README.md

 Download the latest from [releases](https://github.com/BradyBrenot/huestacean/releases).
 Extract anywhere.
 Run `huestacean.exe`

 ### macOS
-Download the .app and run it.
+Download the .app from [releases](https://github.com/BradyBrenot/huestacean/releases) and run it.
 So far it's only been tested on 10.11.6 on an old Macbook Pro.

 ## Reporting bugs
 Use this repository's [Issues](https://github.com/BradyBrenot/huestacean/issues) to report bugs or other problems.